How To Make a Glitter Globe

 How To Make Your Own Glitter Globe!

 1. With a clean empty jar in hand, first things first…using a dab of waterproof glue around the object edges and the spot on the lid, attach the chosen object in the middle of the lid.
-The object of your choosing can be something of sentimental value or just one that you enjoy looking at.

 For my project I am using this pretty glass triangle; its design will work great on all these levels.
 It’s pretty to look at, will fit easily, and is safe to be submerged.

 2. Leave it alone to set up for as long as you need to.
 Even though I always use a reliable solvent glue, I still make sure my projects have at least 48 hours to “cure up”.
 Water will be going in there, and this may end up a gift and I want it to hold up right the first time.
-So don’t rush it; be sure to let the glued object/lid “cure” for a few days.

 3. OK…Fill the jar with a little confetti, glitter, what have you.
 I’m using a combination of both here.
 A little goes a long way is my glitter philosophy, so I probably used a fourth of a teaspoon if that in my project.
 I wanted the addition of the metallic confetti to “complement” it a little.